neilSoriano/REST-Ecommerce-e2e/README.md

 # REST-Ecommerce-e2e

 End to End Ecommerce API Test
 Tested Ecommerce website API calls like creating a product, adding that product, submitting an order and deleting the product at the end.
-API calls were tested in Postman prior for visual representation fo data being parsed into the REST Assured code.
+API calls were tested in Postman prior for visual representation for data being parsed into the REST Assured code.
+Managed project dependencies using Maven and executed testing with TestNG.

 ## Implementing POJO Classes
 Using POJO classes in Java allowed for easier usability and readbility of the program.